veryl-lang/doc/book/src/06_development_environment/13_verylup.md

 ## Update toolchain

-The following command updates Veryl toolchain to the latest version.
+The following command updates Veryl toolchain and verylup to the latest version.

 ```
 verylup update